nucleus-network/missioninfo/CONTRIBUTING.md

 :+1: :tada: First off, thanks for taking the time to contribute! :tada: :+1:

 This project has received contributions from some wonderful volunteers.
-Our goal is to make it easy for you to jump in and help.
+Here is some information to help you better jump in and contribute, should you be so inclined!

 ## What should I know before I get started?

 ### Code of Conduct
-This project adheres to the Contributor Covenant [code of conduct](CONTRIBUTING.md).
-By participating, you are expected to uphold this code.
+This project adheres to <a href="https://www.mozilla.org/en-US/about/governance/policies/participation/">Mozilla's Community Participation Guidelines</a>.
+By participating, you are expected to uphold this code of conduct.
 Please report unacceptable behavior to info {at} nucleuslearningnetwork {dot} org.

 ### README
 Our [README](README.md) is the first place you should go, if you haven't already.
-If you have questions about the goals or purpose of the project, we'd be happy to clarify.
-[Create an issue](https://github.com/nucleus-network/missioninfo/issues/new) and mark it with the "question" label.
+If you have questions about the goals or purpose of the project, please get in touch via the channels outlined below.
+You can also [Create an issue](https://github.com/nucleus-network/missioninfo/issues/new) and mark it with the "question" label.

-### Roadmap
-Our <a href="https://fakenews.open-austin.org/ ">Roadmap</a> is written to give you an idea of the current status of the project.
-Check it out to see what we are up to, our past milestones, and upcoming targets!

 ### Communication
-We communicate in a couple different ways:
+You can communicate in a couple of different ways:
  1. Github -  You can [open an issue](https://github.com/nucleus-network/missioninfo/issues/new) to start a discussion here within Github.
-The project leads will get an email with your message and we will do our best to respond promptly.
- 2. IRL - Come to an Open Austin Civic Hack Night and let's chat in person.
+ 2. Get in touch with questions or ideas via <a href="mailto:info@nucleuslearningnetwork.org">email</a>
+ 3. Get in touch over <a href="https://gitter.im/Mission-Information/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link">Gitter</a>

 ## How can I help?

-Over the course of this project, we will have (or have had) opportunities to help with design, development, testing, and more.
-To contribute, you can:

-- Report a bug or request a feature by opening a new issue.
-- Review [open issues](https://github.com/nucleus-network/missioninfo/issues) and leave a comment if you'd like to help or if you need more information.

-Issues with the help wanted label indicate where the best place to start are, but contributions are welcome on any open issue.
-Please leave a comment before you start working in case work is underway from another contributor.
+See the <a href="https://docs.google.com/document/d/17dozqONdSuU_ddTVfG4mL95zxmYzmAz6__mu3WR6goI/edit?usp=sharing">Engagement Ladder document</a> linked in the Readme for detailed information on how you can contribute.

+## Thank you!
+First, thank you for taking the time to contribute!

+If you are able to contribute to an open issue during the Global Sprint, you’ll receive a virtual high-five and a shoutout on an acknowledgment page (unless you’d prefer I not name you - just let me know!).

+In the future, if you review a lesson plan, leave your project information and I will be happy to check out your work and share feedback.

+If you're interested in taking on a bigger role in the project, or if you have ideas about how we can work together, please get in touch!